Menu

 Listen to how the nine Belbin Team Roles were discovered during a 9 year study at Henley Management College in the UK.
 We will take you through the research and techniques that were used to identify the now iconic Belbin Team Roles: Implementer, Plant, Resource Investigator, Co-ordinator, Shaper, Monitor Evaluator, Completer Finisher, Teamworker and Specialist.

-The Belbin inventories and reports
+The Belbin® Inventories and reports

 Once the research was complete, Dr Belbin devised the Belbin Self-Perception Inventory (SPI) and Observer Assessment (OA), designed to measure an individual's Belbin Team Roles.
-The SPI is designed to be completed by the individual, and the Observer Assessment, by colleagues.

 Over the years, the inventories have been subject to rigorous statistical analysis to ensure that they measure Team Role behaviours as accurately as possible.
 More information on the reliability and validity of the Belbin inventories is provided below.

-Inventories are completed online to produce a Belbin Individual report.
 There is no sanctioned self-scoring inventory available.
 For more information, please see our copyright information.

 Belbin reliability and validity